MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 8. In the **Mappings to crawled properties** section, select **Add a mapping**.

 9. In the **crawled property selection** dialog, select a crawled property to map to the managed property, and then select **OK**.
-Repeat this step if you want to map more crawled properties to the same managed property.
+If you want to map more crawled properties to the same managed property, repeat this step.

 10. In the **Mappings to crawled properties** section, specify if you want to include: